5 Reasons to Retire

 Your Goals Will Change

 Your goals aren’t going to stay the same throughout retirement.
 As your life changes, your goals will change.
-The beautiful thing about having a financial plan is that if your priorities and goals change, it only takes a five-to 10-minute conversation with your CFP® Professional to talk about what that really means to adjust the inputs into the plan to give you the answer if it’s OK.
+The beautiful thing about having a financial plan is that if your priorities and goals change, it only takes a five-to 10-minute conversation with your financial advisor to talk about what that really means to adjust the inputs into the plan to give you the answer if it’s OK.

 The Coordination Between Spouses